sb2nov/mac-setup/README.md

 [Mac OS X Setup Guide](http://sourabhbajaj.com/mac-setup)
 ====================

-This book covers the basics of setting up a development environment on a new MacBook for most major languages.
-All instructions covered have been tested on Mountain Lion and Mavericks, but they might be more inclined towards Mavericks.
+This book covers the basics of setting up a development environment on a new Mac for most major languages.
 Whether you are an experienced programmer or not, this book is intended for everyone to use as a reference when installing some languages/libraries.

 [![Screen](https://raw.githubusercontent.com/sb2nov/mac-setup/master/assets/intro.jpeg)](https://raw.githubusercontent.com/sb2nov/mac-setup/master/assets/intro.jpeg)